xz-group/PCBench/README.md

 ## Benchmarking Methodology

-We generated the benchmarks based on the methodology proposed in our 2021'ASP-DAC paper: [PCBench: Benchmarking of Board-Level Hardware Attacks and Trojans]().
+We generated the benchmarks based on the methodology proposed in our **2021'ASP-DAC paper: [PCBench: Benchmarking of Board-Level Hardware Attacks and Trojans]()**.
 In this paper, we systematically defined and categorized a broad range of board-level attacks.
 For the first time, the attack vectors and construction rules for board-level attacks were developed.
 A practical and reliable board-level attack benchmark generation scheme was also developed, which can be used to produce references for evaluating countermeasures.